-You are cordially invited to attend the LifeStance Health Group, Inc. Annual Meeting of Stockholders (the "Annual Meeting") on Wednesday, June 1, 2022 at 1:30 p.m.
-Pacific Time.
-Due to the ongoing COVID-19 pandemic, this year's Annual Meeting will be held virtually to help ensure the health and safety of those participating.
-There will not be an in-person meeting.
+You are cordially invited to attend the LifeStance Health Group, Inc. Annual Meeting of Stockholders (the "Annual Meeting") on Thursday, June 1, 2023, at 1:00 p.m.
+Eastern Time.
+Our Annual Meeting will be in a fully virtual format.
+We believe hosting a virtual meeting will allow for greater stockholder attendance at the Annual Meeting by enabling stockholders who might not otherwise be able to travel to a physical meeting to attend online and participate from any location.
 Stockholders will be able to register to attend and vote online (for those who intend to vote at the Annual Meeting) at www.proxydocs.com/LFST.
 Upon completing your registration, you will receive further instructions via email, including a unique link that will allow you to access, and to vote and submit questions during, the Annual Meeting.
 The Company has designed the format of the Annual Meeting to ensure that stockholders are afforded the same rights and opportunities to participate as they would at an in-person meeting, using online tools to ensure stockholder access and participation.

-On April 21, 2022, we mailed to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for the Annual Meeting and our 2021 Annual Report on Form 10-K. The Notice also provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of the proxy materials by mail.
+On April 21, 2023, we mailed to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for the Annual Meeting and our 2022 Annual Report on Form 10-K. The Notice also provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of the proxy materials by mail.
 The matters to be acted upon at the meeting are described in the attached Notice of Annual Meeting and Proxy Statement.